netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

                            |                     (PEP)                |
                            +------------------------------------------+
 ~~~~
-{: #arc title="An Architecture for Group-based Policy Management" artwork-align="center"}
+{: #arch title="An Architecture for Group-based Policy Management" artwork-align="center"}

    In reference to {{arch}}, the following typical flow is experienced: